 Not all FCRA data is useful/ relevant to life insurance underwriting.

-If there is a dispute about the accuracy of FCRA data, a consumer has to obtain additional information and formally dispute these findings.
+If there is a dispute about the accuracy of FCRA data, a consumer has the right to obtain additional information and formally dispute these findings.

 FCRA data is extensive and accessing such data may result in access to non-usable credit attributes.
-In other words, significantly more data may be collected than is needed to determine risk.
+In other words, significantly more data may be collected than is needed to determine risk. .
+However, insurers will likely take steps to avoid paying for unusable data as one of the main purposes of accelerated underwriting is to reduce costs.

 As additional rating factors are introduced via insurance scores or with specific data elements, unfair discrimination, including disparate impact, may be introduced or amplified.